stratisproject/StratisBitcoinFullNode/requirements/cross-chain-transfer.md

 It may be that in order to use a multisig UTXO the algorithm will require it to be buried under enough blocks, to avoid reorgs and ensure that all member have the same view of the UTXO list.

 **The algorithm to select UTXOs for a transfer:**

 - The oldest UTXO (determined by block height) is selected first.
 - If a block has more than one UTXO, then they are selected in order of appearance in the block transaction list.
 - If multiple UTXOs appear within a transaction then they are selected in ascending index order.
+- Dusty UTXOs are ignored (below 100 Strats ?).
+- When change is non null and below dust level (100 Strats ?), the next UTXOs needed to build up a change value above that level are selected.

 **The structure of the inputs of the transaction:**

 - UTXOs appear as transaction inputs in age order (per the selection algorithm described).
 - Sufficient UTXOs are selected to cover the value of the outputs.

 **The structure of the outputs of the transaction:**

 - Outputs, if more than one is required, are sorted by destination address (i.e. the scriptPubKey).
 - The output returning change back to the multisig, if any, appears after the value transfer output(s).
 - An OP_RETURN output containing the hash of the block on the originating chain (i.e. the block the deposit transactions appear in).